BrantaOps/branta-mac/README.md

 - Spoof Wallets likely install to custom paths.
 Branta needs to have more flexible path scanning to catch these.
 - Ongoing wallet support - Branta doesn't know about new releases unless we manually input them.
+- "Do not disturb" turns off notifications.
+This disrupts the alert flow.

 ## Building